Having Children

 Having children: The options

-Although a lot of this section focuses on the options of having children without the risk of Huntington's disease, it is important to highlight that having children at risk is an option too.
-Many people have children at risk for various reasons.
-A person may feel that with Huntington's disease research going very well, that there will be good treatments, or even a cure, by the time the child grows up.
-Another reason people have children at risk is the fact there is always a chance the child will not have the expanded gene and will never get Huntington's disease.
+Although a lot of this section focuses on the options of having children without an increased risk of HD, it is important to highlight that having children at risk is an option too.
+Some people elect to grow their family with no medical interventions.
+These individuals may feel that with advances in HD research, there will be good treatments, or even a cure, by the time the child grows up.
+Others choose this route because there is a chance the child will not inherit the expanded gene and will never develop HD.

-Having children at risk is something that often causes debate amongst families affected by Huntington's disease.
-People may not agree with the decisions others make on this issue, but it is important to remember that everybody has a right to make their own choices and decisions.
+The decision around how and when to grow your family can be very personal and complex.
+Having children at risk is something that may cause debate among family members, and people may not agree with the decisions others make on this issue.
 That decision, like any on this topic, should be respected.

 Prenatal Testing

-Prenatal testing is usually only done when a couple is certain that they'll terminate the pregnancy if the genetic test is positive.
+Prenatal testing is usually done when a couple is certain that they'll terminate the pregnancy if the genetic test is positive.
 That decision has to be made beforehand.
-That's because testing a pregnancy, but not going ahead with a termination after a positive test result, would take away the child's right to choose whether to have the genetic test, later in life.
+This is because testing a pregnancy, but not going ahead with a termination after a positive test result, would take away the child's right to choose whether to have the genetic test, later in life.

 Who can have prenatal testing?

-Prenatal testing can be done for those where the affected parent already knows their Huntington's disease status, meaning they have tested and received a positive result.
-However, another form of prenatal testing can be taken by those who are at risk and wish to remain untested, but want a child without the risk of Huntington's disease.
-This type of prenatal testing is known as Exclusion testing (non-disclosing testing).
+Prenatal testing can be performed when a parent already knows their HD status, meaning they have tested and received a positive result, OR when a parent is at risk and wishes to remain untested.
+The latter is known as Exclusion testing (non-disclosing testing).

 Exclusion Testing

-Exclusion testing involves testing a fetus (unborn baby) around 10-15 weeks into a pregnancy to see if it has the tracking marker for Huntington's disease.
+Exclusion testing involves testing a pregnancy in the first or second trimester (when this can be done varies locally)to see if it has the tracking marker for HD.
 It is essentially the same process as prenatal testing but with a couple of key differences.

 Who can have exclusion testing?